RePo: Language Models with Context Re-Positioning: Background

 The position information of tokens in a context is critical for the attention mechanism of LLMs.
 The position of a given token is generally mapped into embeddings \cite{su2024roformer, vaswani2017attention, li2025seqpe} or biases \citep{press2021train, raffel2020exploring} through a position encoding module before the attention function.
 In this section, we will introduce the notations for attention mechanism and position encoding functions.

 Given an input sequence $\boldsymbol{x} = (x_1, x_2, \dots, x_L)$, where each token $x_i$ is drawn from a vocabulary $\mathcal{V}$, most large language models (LLMs) process the information in $\boldsymbol{x}$ through multiple layers of self-attention-based neural networks.
-In each layer, the attention score\footnote{For simplicity, we omit the design of multi-head in the attention calculation.} between tokens $x_i$ and $x_j$ is computed as follows:
+In each layer, the attention score\footnote{Here, we only discuss the single-head scenario for simplicity.
+However, the attention score can be easily extended to the multi-head variant.} between tokens $x_i$ and $x_j$ is computed as follows:

 where $\mathbf{W}^{{q,k,v}} \in \mathbb{R}^{d \times 3d}$ projects the hidden state $\boldsymbol{h}_i \in \mathbf{H}$ of token $x_i$ into its corresponding query, key, and value representations, and $\textbf{A} \in \mathbb{R}^{L\times L}$ represents the attention scores for all token pairs.